 Happy March!
 In honor of spring break being right around the corner for all of us college students, this week’s post is going to cover all things Caribbean!
 My extended family and I spent a week cruising the Caribbean this past July to celebrate my grandparent’s 80th birthdays!
 Our ship, Royal Caribbean’s Harmony of the Seas, left from Port Canaveral, located 45 minutes east of Orlando, Florida.
 Throughout the seven days, our Caribbean cruise took us to the Bahamas, St. Thomas, and St. Maarten/St.Martin.
 If you’re visiting any of these places in the Caribbean soon, this post is for you!

-I can not recommend cruising enough.
-It is seriously the best thing ever and by far my favorite way to travel.
+I can not recommend cruising the Caribbean enough.
+Cruising is seriously the best thing ever and by far my favorite way to travel.
 I mean… you get to spend all day exploring a new place, eat your heart out at one of the many restaurants onboard, cocktails are pretty much on tap, there is always entertainment in the evenings, and after you wake up from a restful night sleep, you get to do it all over again in your next destination!

 About the Ship